Synonym(s)

 - Biogenic amines

-- Pseudoallergic/intolerance reaction: About 20-50% of cases of chronic urticaria are caused by non-immunological i.e. as pseudoallergic reactions (especially acetylsalicylic acid).
+- Pseudoallergic/intolerance reaction: About 20 - 50 % of cases of chronic urticaria are caused by non-immunological, i.e. pseudoallergic reactions (mainly acetylsalicylic acid).
 An antigen-antibody reaction does not take place in these reactions.
-IgE cannot be detected in increased quantities.
+IgE cannot be detected in increased amounts.
 RAST determinations in this sense are therefore not possible.
-Pseudo-allergic reactions can be triggered by various pathomechanisms, e.g. direct complement activation, direct mediator release, enzyme defects, Jarisch-Herxheimer reaction, neuro-psychogenic.
+Pseudoallergic reactions can be triggered by various pathomechanisms, e.g. direct complement activation, direct mediator release, enzyme defects, Jarisch-Herxheimer reaction, neuro-psychogenic.
 The CAST (cellular antigen stimulation test) is available as a laboratory test for suspected pseudoallergic reactions.
-Provocation diets with biogenic amines can substantiate the suspicion.
+Provocation diets with biogenic amines can confirm the suspicion.

-- Salicycylate: Acetylsalicylic acid is the most common substance that can trigger an intolerance reaction.
+- Salicycylates: Acetylsalicylic acid is the most common substance that can trigger an intolerance reaction.
 The pathomechanism has not yet been clearly clarified.
-Inhibition of cyclooxygenase is being discussed, which leads to a lack of protective prostaglandins and to increased formation of lipoxygenase metabolites or can cause direct mediator release, direct complement activation and altered platelet reactivity.
-There are pronounced cross-reactions with pharmacologically similar acting agents, e.g. other NSA, but also with other chemicals such as food dyes (tartrazine) and preservatives.
-If an intolerance reaction to ASA is known, Coxibe (e.g. Celecoxib) can be given if necessary.
+An inhibition of cyclooxygenase is being discussed, which leads to a lack of protective prostaglandins and to increased formation of lipoxygenase metabolites or may cause direct mediator release, direct complement activation and altered platelet reactivity.
+There are pronounced cross-reactions with pharmacologically similar agents, e.g. other NSAs, but also with other chemicals such as food colorings (tartrazine) and preservatives.
+If an intolerance reaction to ASA is known, coxibs (e.g. celecoxib) can be given if necessary.

 Differential diagnosisThis section has been translated automatically.